Joy-less/RateLimitSharp/README.md

 ### ManualKeyedRateLimiter

-A rate limiter per key that you replace manually.
+A rate limiter per key that you release manually.

 ```cs
 using ManualKeyedRateLimiter rateLimiter = new(limit: 3);